BenjaminDebeerst/bookkeeping/plan.md

   * categorize

 Arch
-  * Try a client side only implementation without server
+  x Try a client side only implementation without server
-    * split elm state into UI state and data
-    * action to serialize, action to deserialize.
+    x split elm state into UI state and data x action to serialize, action to deserialize. x using elm-serialize
-    * using elm-serialize